 If you’re like me, you’re constantly reading articles and blogs about new development tools, new development and operations practices, or new architectural principles.
-The problem is that too often, these practices or architectural principles might look great on paper, or perhaps would work out fine if you were to implement them in a brand new (greenfield) application, but it’s not quite as clear how you would implement them in an existing application.
+The problem is that too often, the practices or architectural principles might look great on paper, or perhaps would work out fine if you were to implement them in a brand new (greenfield) application, but it’s not quite as clear how you would implement them in an existing application.

 However, we live in a world where brownfield applications—existing apps that were not built according to all the latest approaches, or using the latest tools—are more common.
 This is particularly true of the microservices architecture.
 Most of the development teams I talk to think microservices sound like a great idea, but they’re not sure how they can start using them since they are currently working with huge monolithic applications.

-Thus, it’s great when you come across a solution that’s really helpful in situations like this, and that’s true of Martin Fowler’s Strangler Application pattern.
+Thus, it’s great when you come across a solution that’s really helpful in situations like this, and that’s true of Martin Fowler’s Strangler Fig Application pattern.
 And even though he wrote it prior to the development of the microservices architecture, this pattern offers excellent guidance to teams that want to move to a microservices approach.

-In a 2004 article on his website, Martin Fowler defined the Strangler Application pattern as a way of handling the release of refactored code in a large web application.
+In a 2004 article on his website, Martin Fowler defined the Strangler Fig Application pattern as a way of handling the release of refactored code in a large web application.

-The great thing about applying this pattern is that it creates incremental value in a much faster timeframe than if you tried a &big bang& migration in which you update all the code of your application before you release any of the new functionality.
+The great thing about applying this pattern is that it creates incremental value in a much faster timeframe than if you tried a “big bang” migration in which you update all the code of your application before you release any of the new functionality.
 It also gives you an incremental approach for adopting microservices—one where, if you find that the approach doesn’t work in your environment, you have a simple way to change direction if needed.